What is Obstruction of Justice?

 - Demonstrating that the conduct did not hinder a police officer in carrying out his or her duties

 Many different factors come into consideration in defending an Obstruction charge.
+The key to beating an obstruction of justice charge is to present a defense in your support with evidence and purpose.
 Thus, it is important to contact an experience criminal defense attorney when faced with an Obstruction charge.